JWehder/Planet-Hopper/README.md

 ### Install Postgresql

-Render requires that you use PostgreSQL for your database instead of SQLite.
 PostgreSQL (or just Postgres for short) is an advanced database management system with more features than SQLite.
 If you don't already have it installed, you'll need to set it up.